The Darkness (band): Easter Is Cancelled (2019–2021)

-Motorheart (2021–present)
+Motorheart and Dreams on Toast (2021–present)

 For most of the first half of 2021 the band remained largely quiet on social media.
 On 4 June 2021, the band announced they were set to release their seventh studio album Motorheart in October.
 The album was eventually released on 19 November 2021.
 The album's cover was also unveiled in the announcement.
 The first single, "Motorheart", was released in August 2021.
 Along with the album release, the band announced an extensive list of UK tour dates to take place throughout November and December in support of the release of the album.

-In January/February 2023 the band played UK arenas with Black Stone cherry for the bands first arena tour since 2006 in the UK.
+In January and February 2023, the band played UK arenas with Black Stone Cherry for the band's first UK arena tour since 2006.
+In November 2023, the band released a feature documentary film called Welcome To The Darkness, for a one night cinema release.
+It was available on DVD by December 2023.
+On 18 September 2024, The Darkness announced that their eighth studio album Dreams on Toast will be released in March 2025.
+The Darkness performed at the VE Day 80 celebration in Horseguards Parade on 8 May 2025.